 But the UK is still a country under the cosh of austerity, which directly impacts on women’s rights, women’s freedoms and women’s safety.
 As Sisters Uncut proclaim: In the UK, two women a week on average are murdered at the hands of a partner or ex-partner.
 Cuts to women’s centres, domestic violence charities, social care and the NHS do not do anything to reduce this statistic.

 The YouTube video is partially subtitled, but not fully.
-As such, Theatre editor Lissy Lovett and I have created a fully subtitled version of the video over on Amara.
+As such, comedy and theatre editor Lissy Lovett and I have created a fully subtitled version of the video over on Amara.
 A visual summary of the video can be found at the end of this post.

 And, as Carrie Gracie (my personal heroine of 2018 so far) has shown, the fight for equal pay is another battle that women are still having to fight over and over again.